 The hidden gem town of Vaison-la-Romaine in Provence has an upper medieval town and a lower Roman town — an efficient double dose of history.

 Based in the lower city, the Roman part of Vaison-la-Romaine was discovered in 1907.
 It’s the most important Gallo-Roman site in France.

 The luxuriousness of the restored patrician villas reveal the Vaison was a prosperous Roman town.
 Don’t miss the Maison Apollon, Maison Laure, or Maison Tonelle.

 The villas were once filled with beautiful mosaics, mostly in geometric patterns.
 The most intricate ones are from the Peacock Villa.
 To learn more about Vaison’s roman ruins, head to the Archaeological Museum, where you can also see the peacock tiles.

 I also loved Vaison’s 1st century antique theater, dating from 20 A.D.
 It was empty, so my travel partner impulsively took center stage and sang an aria.
 Talk about reliving history.

-If you’d like to visit the best historical sites in southern France it, pin it for later.
+If you’d like to visit historic landmarks and attractions in southern France it, pin it for later.